 - Will you be offering an early drop-off option?
 We will be offering early drop-off beginning at 8:40am daily for an additional fee.
 Pre-registration for early drop-off is required.

 - When is pick-up?
 Normal class ends at 3:00.
 Partial Day ends at 11:30am.
 Extended day ends at 6:00pm.

 - Will you be offering an extended day option?
-We will be offering extended day until 6:00pm most weeks.
-You are only guaranteed an extended day spot if you sign up during registration.
+We will be offering extended day until 6:00pm daily for an additional fee.
+You are only guaranteed an extended day spot if you sign up during the registration process.

 - How does sign-up and payment work for extended day?
 You will be given an option to sign up for extended day when you register.
-If you pay for extended during registration, the cost is $30/day.
-If you decide later that you want to add extended day, then the cost will be $40/day.
+If you pay for extended during registration, the cost is $20/day.
+If you decide later that you want to add extended day, then the cost will be $30/day.
 Spots in extended day can only be guaranteed if you sign up during registration.
 After that point, the spots are first come, first serve.